Catalog Description

 Hours: 108 (54 lecture, 54 laboratory)

-Description: A study of botanical characteristics, taxonomy, and physiology of the major trees and shrubs in the Western United States with emphasis on California.
-Discussion of plant community relationships, geographical ranges, and human impact on forest ecosystems.
-Identifying specimens under field conditions and using herbarium specimens.
+Description: Study of the botanical characteristics, taxonomy, and physiology of major trees and shrubs of the Western United States, with emphasis on California.
+Covers plant community relationships, geographic ranges, and human impact on forest ecosystems.
+Includes identification of specimens in the field and use of herbarium samples.
 (CSU)

 Course Student Learning Outcomes

-• CSLO #1: Demonstrate the use of dichotomous key and field guides and apply their use to the identity of family, scientific, and common names the major tree and shrub species found in California forests.
+- CSLO #1: Use dichotomous keys and field guides to identify the family, scientific, and common names of major tree and shrubs in California forests.

-• CSLO #2: Assess basic ecological requirements of common forest trees in North American forests with particular emphasis on California.
+- CSLO #2: Evaluate the ecological requirements of common forest trees in North America, with an emphasis on California.

-• CSLO #3: Differentiate and describe the value, uses, and geographic range of common trees and shrubs in the Western United States.
+- CSLO #3: Describe and differentiate the value, uses, and geographic distribution of common trees and shrubs in the Western United States.

-• CSLO #4: Summarize the relationships of forest species to the overall evolution and ecology of world forests.
+- CSLO #4: Explain the relationships of forest species to the evolution and ecology of global forest ecosystems.

-• CSLO #5: Classify plant species to create a plant collection.
+- CSLO #5: Classify plant species to develop a curated plant collection.

 Effective Term